julia-derom/juliaderom-website/content/authors/admin/_index.md

 #   link: https://github.com/julia-derom/
 superuser: true
 ---
-I am a Teaching Fellow in Quantitative Methods and Q-Step at the Department of Political Science at UCL and a PhD candidate in Political Science at the University of Oxford, Nuffield College.
+I am an Assistant Lecturer in Quantitative Methods and Q-Step at the Department of Political Science at UCL and a PhD candidate in Political Science at the University of Oxford, Nuffield College.

+In my research, I am particularly interested in the tension between the material and social calculus of individuals underpinning support for the welfare state.